the1Riddle/the1Riddle/README.md

 I'm Elvis Otieno, a passionate software engineering student at ALX Africa/Holberton School, dedicated to honing my skills in application development, and software systems as I strive to excel in the dynamic field of software development.
 - Currently, I'm ~working on my [portfolio project.](https://github.com/the-1Riddle/ChessUI)~ \
-                 \crafting my specializatio projects with precision and joy.
+                 \crafting my specialization projects with precision and joy.

 I am also an open-Sourcerer and seeking more opportunities to collaborate on any.
 If you would like to reach me, you can achieve that through my: <br>
 <br>[![Gmail badge](https://img.shields.io/badge/gmail-red?logo=gmail&style=for-the-badge&logoColor=white)](mailto:elvisotienomboya@gmail.com)